 In fact, Instagram has become 10 times more popular than it was 5 years ago, according to user statistics.

 People like its visual nature and easy-to-use interface–and you should, too.
 This makes it easy to create stunning visuals around your brand … or allow influencers to do it for you.

 The more popular Instagram gets, more businesses will turn to influencer marketing to reach potential customers.

-Fact 2: 320 support platforms and influencer marketing agencies were created in 2018.
+Fact 2: 320 support platforms and influencer marketing agencies were created last year.

 Of course, as influencer marketing grows, support for the industry grows as well.
 This includes apps and agencies designed to ease the process for influencers and the people who engage them.

 Influencer marketing agencies help link brands to influencers who might be a good fit for their company, and they can also help negotiate prices with an influencer or even come up with strategies for influencer campaigns.